Ferries to Sardinia

 Shipping company

-Ferry Ajaccio – Porto Torres Ferry from Corsica to Sardinia 1 time per week
+Ferry Ajaccio – Porto Torres Ferry from Corsica to Sardinia up to 4 times a week

 Corsica Ferries